precice/tutorials/breaking-dam-2d/README.md

 ## Post-processing

-You can visualize the results using ParaView or `cgx`(for native CalculiX resul files), as usual.
+You can visualize the results using ParaView or `cgx`(for native CalculiX results files), as usual.

 {% disclaimer %}
 This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM® and OpenCFD® trade marks.
 {% enddisclaimer %}